fmedinilla/libman/README.md

 - 4 bytes for `book_count`
 - 256 bytes for `library_name`
 - 768 bytes for every book
   - 256 bytes for `title`
   - 256 bytes for `author`
   - 256 bytes for `category`

+I suppose the `int` type has a size of 4 bytes and `char` type has a size of 1 byte.

 ## How to compile